 QR codes make for easy lead generation because sharing contact information can be done with vCards, website forms and even prewritten SMS and email QR codes to collect the contact details from customers.

 There are many ways to incorporate QR codes for lead generation into your marketing strategy but one example is adding a QR code to any of your advertisements whether they be in print, on material, at a store, or even offering a download for receiving contact details.
+QR code marketing is the best way to build a two-way channel between businesses and customers with content on the fly.

 Jumplead reports, "The three most commonly used B2B lead generation strategies are email marketing (78%), event marketing (73%), and content marketing (67%). - Demand Metric Research Corporation via Direct Marketing News".
 Since the need for lead generation is so high, QR codes are just another simple channel to add to a successful strategy.